 - You normally must be in receipt of Child Benefit for the young person if a personal allowance for the young person is to be added to your applicable amount.

-- If you are 60 or over the personal allowance may not apply to you right away due the the equalisation of state pension age.
+- If you are 60 years of age or over, the personal allowance may not apply to you right away due to the equalisation of state pension age.

 |Premiums ||£ |